 The last three days focus on skills application.
 Students are guided to set short- and long-term goals based on what they have learned about themselves, their career aspirations, and available college programs.
-During this time, they complete their admissions and financial aid applications, and search and apply for scholarships.
-They also participate on a tour of the college where they meet with deans and program directors and visit important places to know on campus.
-The program also takes students to visit other two- and four-year colleges.
-The program concludes with an exit evaluation of the program by students.
+During this time, they complete their admissions and financial aid applications and search and apply for scholarships.
+They go on a tour of the college, where they meet with deans and program directors and visit important places to know on campus, and visit other two-and four-year colleges.
+The program concludes when students complete an exit evaluation.

-The program builds students’ career readiness through contextualized curricula they have developed for the five featured career pathways.
-As students get close to finishing the secondary credential, the BB coordinator asks the GED and HS diploma program instructors to incorporate career specific content with instruction The BB coordinator communicates which students are planning to pursue which certificate programs.
-The instructors then use the appropriate curricula with those students either one on one or in small groups, depending on how many students are choosing the same career pathway.
-The contextualized curricula teaches reading, writing, vocabulary and math using content and skills relevant to a given certificate program.
+The program builds students’ career readiness through contextualized curricula developed for the five featured career pathways.
+As students get close to finishing the secondary credential, the BB coordinator asks the GED and HS diploma program instructors to incorporate career specific content with instruction.
+The BB coordinator communicates which students are planning to pursue which certificate programs.
+The instructors then use the appropriate curricula with those students, either one-on-one or in small groups, depending on how many students are choosing the same career pathway.
+The contextualized curricula teaches reading, writing, vocabulary, and math using content and skills relevant to a given certificate program.
 It is available free of charge upon request.

-Upon entering the program, students receive a backpack and upon completing and enrolling in college, they receive a nylon briefcase, a leather portfolio with notepad, a pen, a water bottle, and a stress reliever (a squeezable rubber brain).
+Upon entering the program, students receive a backpack.
+Upon completing and enrolling in college, they receive a nylon briefcase, a leather portfolio with notepad, a pen, a water bottle, and a stress reliever (a squeezable rubber brain).